KABSDTU/kabsdtu.github.io/en/privatlivspolitik.md

 <h3>Insight in data</h3>
 <p>
-Should you wish to know what data we have registered about you, in our member database, you can contact us via kabs@pf.dk.
+Should you wish to know what data we have registered about you, in our member database, you can contact our GDPR responsible; Baldur@kabs.pf.dk, or the organisations GDPR responsible at GDPR@pf.dk.
 As we take good care of your data, you will be asked to identify yourself, before we disclose any data.
 </p>

 <h3>Updating data</h3>
 <p>
-If the information we have on you is incorrect, if you move, get a new e-mail or the like, you can always request the data be updated by contacting us via kabs@pf.dk.
+If the information we have on you is incorrect, if you move, get a new e-mail or the like, you can always request the data be updated by contacting our GDPR responsible; Baldur@kabs.dk or kabs@pf.dk.
 </p>

 <h3>Data lifetime</h3>